 The Ipswich Hospital School is a provision within Parkside Academy that educates children and young people whilst they are in patients with the NHS.
 The provision also works to support children with medical needs to access successfully transition into their usual place of education and offers guidance to a child’s usual school requiring support to make any necessary reasonable adjustments.

-The Lindbergh Centre is a campus within Parkside Academy providing education for young people at Key Stage 3 and 4.
+The Lindbergh Campus is a campus within Parkside Academy providing education for young people at Key Stage 3 and 4.
 Admissions are accepted for students who have been permanently excluded from their main place of education or who are at risk of exclusion.
-Reintegration and Managed Moves from Lindbergh Centre through IYFAP.
-Please find out more by looking at our Lindbergh Centre pages.
+Reintegration and Managed Moves from Lindbergh Campus through IYFAP.
+Please find out more by looking at our Lindbergh Campus pages.

 Montgomery Road Campus is a provision within St Christopher’s Academy and provides longer term education and support for Key Stage 4 students.
 Students admitted into this provision will have a combination of needs that are severe and complex.
 A highly personalised plan supports students to succeed in education and in their community.
 Please find out more by looking at our Montgomery Road Campus pages.

 Parkside Academy is a provision offering education to Key Stage 3 and 4 students unable to access their usual place of learning because of medical or mental health needs.
 Students admitted into this provision will have a combination of needs that are severe and complex.
 A highly personalised plan supports students to succeed in their education, transition and re-integration to a longer term education setting.
 Please find out more by looking at our Parkside Academy pages.